Reliable Health Sources on the Internet

 Free Health Information on the Web

-healthfinder.gov (U.S. Department of Health & Human Services) - Health news, personal health tools (myhealthfinder) that are age/gender specific, Health A to Z on over 1,600 health topics, services, and information such as locate a doctor, health center, organization, or public library, and information in Spanish/Español.
+Healthfinder.gov (U.S. Department of Health & Human Services) - Health news, personal health tools (myhealthfinder), Health Topics A to Z on over 1,600 health topics, services, and information such as how to locate a doctor, health center, organization, or public library, and information in Spanish/Español.

 For advice if someone is poisoned, call your local Poison Center at 1-800-222-1222.